nylas-samples/node-track-email-open-rates/readme.md

 # node-code-sample-starter

-This sample repo will show you how to easily to get started with the Nylas Node.js SDK.
+This sample repo will show you how to track email open rates with the Nylas Node.js SDK.

 ## Setup